CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView-known-issues.md

 * You can't programmatically print information from a WebView control.

-* No way to programmatically refresh content with cache validation.
+* There's no way to programmatically refresh content with cache validation.
 By default, pages refresh without cache validation by sending a "Pragma:no-cache" header to the server.